 How to Make a Complaint

-Correspondence by e-mail will be treated in the same way as that received by any other method i.e by letter or fax.
+Correspondence by e-mail will be treated in the same way as that received by any other method i.e by letter.
 All substantive replies from this office will be by post.

 Anonymous complaints are not normally acted upon.
 In exceptional circumstances only, the Certification Officer may make provision to preserve an applicant's anonymity if he considers there are compelling grounds to do so.
 In the vast majority of cases, however, the union concerned will be entitled to know who is making the complaint and it will be impossible for the application to proceed without disclosing the applicant's name.